£65.00

 Indexing System (Shimano Only) - this is only applicable when using Shimano shifters that have an indexed left shifter such as STI or Rapidfire.
 For the indexing to work correctly when using these shifters the derailleur and shifters must be of the same type, so Shimano drop bar shifters need to be matched with a Shimano ‘road’ derailleur, and Shimano flat bar shifters must be used with Shimano ‘MTB’ derailleurs.

-Campagnolo Record rear skewer, hailing from Italy and in production during the 2000s.
-Made from aluminium/steel and weighing in at 68 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Campagnolo Record jockey wheels (or derailleur pulleys if you prefer), hailing from Italy and in production during the 1990s (yet still new & unused after all this time).
+Made from plastic and weighing in at 32 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW